-The competition is held on a bi-annual calendar in accordance with the terms of the Constitution of the International Curling Fellowship of Rotarians and in 2016 the competition will be hosted by Rotary Club of Grand Prairie in Alberta, Canada.
+The competition is held on a bi-annual calendar in accordance with the terms of the Constitution of the International Curling Fellowship of Rotarians and in 2018 the competition will be hosted by the Rotary Club of Hamilton, Scotland.
 The competition comprises two divisions each to be played as a ‘round robin’ tournament followed by the best four teams in each division playing off in semis and finals for the medal positions.

 The Championship Division